tiraboschi/virt-advisor-operator/docs/vep.md

 ### 4. Security Mitigations
 * **No `update` verb:** We prefer `patch` (Server-Side Apply) over `update` to ensure we do not accidentally overwrite fields owned by other controllers (like GitOps agents).
 * **No `secrets` access:** This operator purely tunes configuration and infrastructure; it generally does not need to read Secrets, reducing the blast radius if compromised.
 * **Provenance & Traceability:** Since Kubernetes audit logs only show the Operator's ServiceAccount as the actor, we explicitly link resources to their intent.
-The operator will apply a hco.kubevirt.io/governed-by annotation to every created resource, containing the ConfigurationPlan name.
+The operator will apply a advisor.kubevirt.io/governed-by annotation to every created resource, containing the VirtPlatformConfig name.
 This allows administrators to trace any infrastructure object (like a MachineConfig) back to the specific Governance CR that requested it.

 ## Testing Strategy